 Grade A: Easy Treks

 Easy treks involve walking 5 hours per day on average.
-It can be done by most people, even those without previous experience.
+It is doable to most people, even those without previous experience.

-No difficult ascents and no high altitude trekking.
+It involves no difficult ascents and no high altitude trekking.
 There are ups and down but they are rarely steep.
-The trails are good, well defined trails and involve 4 to 10 days of trekking under 4000m.
+The trails are good, well-defined trails and involve 4 to 10 days of trekking under 4000m.

 Some easy treks in Nepal are Ghorepani/ Poon Hill Trekking, Muktinath-Jomsom Trekking, Shivapuri Trek, Royal Trekking, Panchase Trekking, Helambu Trek etc.

-Even though short and easy, these trails combines the natural and cultural beauty of Nepal, including view of the spectacular mountains.
+Even though short and easy, these trails combine the natural and cultural beauty of Nepal, including spectacular view of the mountains.

 Grade B: Moderate

 Moderate trails take you over 4000m.
 It contains more and longer ups and downs.
-Steep exposed paths and snow at higher elevation are to be expected.
+Steep exposed paths and snow at higher elevation are very common.

 Trekking days make up 7-16 days of the itinerary.
 Walking hours are longer (4-7hrs per day) as well.

 Any reasonably fit person can do this trek.
-It is not impossible for person without experience but you must have a strong will to do it.
+It is not impossible for a person without experience but you must have a strong will to do it.

 Annapurna Base Camp (ABC) Trekking, Annapurna Dhaulagiri Panorama Trek, Trek to Mustang, Ganesh Himal Trek, Trek to Rara Lake, Trek to Gosaikunda Lake are some of the moderate treks of Nepal.